dcousin3/Bagel/README.md

 Bagel (Bubbles Along Gaussians Evolving radialLy) is a set of tools to create a filter which is composed of gaussian rings at various distances from the center.
-The locations are randomly chosen among the lg(width) positions with steps of 1/k with k the smooth parameter.
+The locations are randomly chosen among the log_2(width) positions with steps of 1/k with k the smooth parameter.

 Preliminary work were presented in Willenbock et al. (2010).
 This set of tools expands on